 The progenetix resource contains data of 810 different cancer types (NCIt neoplasm classification), mapped to a variety of biological and technical categories.
-Frequency profiles of regional genomic gains and losses for all categories (diagnostic entity, publication, cohort ...) can be accessed through the [Cancer Types] page with direct visualization and options for sample retrieval and plotting options
+Frequency profiles of regional genomic gains and losses for all categories (diagnostic entity, publication, cohort ...) can be accessed through the [Cancer Types] page with direct visualization and options for sample retrieval and plotting option

-Cancer Genomics Publications @
+Cancer Genomics Publications 🔗

 Through the [Publications] page Progenetix provides 4025 annotated references to research articles from cancer genome screening experiments (WGS, WES, aCGH, cCGH).
-The numbers of analyzed samples and possible availability in the Progenetix sample collection are indicated
+The numbers of analyzed samples and possible availability in the Progenetix sample collection are indicated.

-© 2000 - 2021 Progenetix Cancer Genomics Information Resource by the Compu Swiss Institute of Bioinformatics SIB is licensed under CC BY 4.0 @ No responsibility is taken for the correctness of the data presented nor the results achieved with the Progenetix tools.
+© 2000 - 2021 Progenetix Cancer Genomics Information Resource by the Computational On v of Zurich and the Group at the L Swiss Institute of Bioinformatics SIB is licensed under CC BY 4.0 (a) No responsibility is taken for the correctness of the data presented nor the results achieved with the Progenetix tools.

--progenet x
+progenet